 Here we go……

 And here is the after:

-The biggest difference is the floors by far and I love how easy it was (for the most part) to install them! (thanks again to Rebecca)
+The biggest difference is the floors by far, and I love how easy it was (mostly) to install them! (thanks again to Rebecca)

 Here is the cost rundown for the bath renovation: